-The results of the 2009 Monitoring indicate that two (2) roadway segments exceeded Executive Summary ES-1 their LOS Standards (at SR 1 - San Francisco County line to Linda Mar Blvd and SR 84 - US 101 to Willow Road).
-Two roadway segments exceeded their LOS Standards in 2007 also.
-One roadway segment is operating at LOS F (at SR 1 - SF Co. to Linda Mar Blvd).
-Regarding intersections.
-All locations are in compliance with their LOS Standards.
-Three intersection locations improved and five worsened when compared to 2007 results.
-Four intersections are operating at their LOS Standards, including three intersections operating at LOS F (at Bayfront Expressway).
-Twelve (12) intersections are operating better than their LOS Standards.
+The results of the 2011 Monitoring indicate that one (1) roadway segment exceeded its LOS Standard.
+The segment, which is operating at LOS F, is located at SR 92 from I-280 to US 101.
+Two roadway segments exceeded their LOS Standards in 2009.
+Regarding intersections, all intersection locations are in compliance with their LOS Standards.
+Nine intersection locations improved and five worsened when compared to 2009 results.
+Two intersections are operating at their LOS Standards and 14 intersections are operating better than their LOS Standards.

-The 2009 travel times for single-occupancy auto and carpool, when compared to 2007 figures, decreased by up to seven minutes in the southbound direction in either peak period and increased by up to four minutes in the northbound direction in either peak period.
-Ramp metering continues to improve congestion and directly contributes to the improved travel times in the southbound direction.
+The 2011 travel times for single-occupancy auto and carpool, when compared to 2009 figures, increased by up to eleven (11) minutes in the southbound direction in the P.M. peak period and decreased by two minute in the northbound direction in either peak period.

 Travel times for bus and passenger rail modes were estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods.
-Travel times for Caltrain service decreased by up to four minutes and SamTrans travel time have increased by up to eight minutes as compared to 2007 figures.
-The 2009 transit ridership data indicates that total annual as well as daily ridership for SamTrans, Caltrain, and BART has increased when compared to 2007 levels.
-(The complete 2009 Monitoring results are included in Appendix F)
+The 2011 travel times for Caltrain service remained the same as in 2009 and SamTrans travel time have decreased by up to eleven minutes as compared to 2009 figures.
+The 2011 transit ridership data indicates annual and average weekday ridership for SamTrans has decreased 10% whereas Caltrain ridership has remained relatively the same when compared to FY 2009.
+Data for BART indicates a slight decrease for the Colma and Daly City stations and an increase of 2% for the SFO Extension stations.
+Total transit ridership indicates a decrease of about 3% (annually and average weekday) when compared with FY 2009.
+(The complete 2011 Monitoring results are included in Appendix F)

 The CMP includes C/CAG's programs and policies regarding transportation systems management (TSM) and transportation demand management (TDM), which address efforts to increase efficiency of the existing system and encourage utilization of alternative modes of transportation.
-The TSM/TDM programs under Measure A, the Alliance, TFCA, local cities, and C/CAG are updated in the 2009 CMP to reflect the current status.
+The TSM/TDM programs under Measure A, the Alliance, TFCA, local cities, and C/CAG are updated in the 2011 CMP to reflect the current status.
 (Chapter 5)

-Also included in the CMP is the C/CAG Land Use Impact Analysis Program policy, which address long-range planning, individual large developments (generating 100 ES-2 Executive Summary or more net peak period trips on the CMP network), and cumulative developments.
+Also included in the CMP is the C/CAG Land Use Impact Analysis Program policy, which address longrange planning, individual large developments (generating 100 or more net peak period trips on the CMP network), and cumulative developments.
 The Policy provides procedures for local jurisdictions to analyze and mitigate potential impacts to the CMP network resulting from land use decisions.
 (Chapter 6 and Appendix I)

-As part of the CMP, the Countywide Congestion Relief Plan (CRP), reauthorized through June 2011, was developed to address the roadway system deficiencies (or violations of LOS Standards) on a countywide basis.
+The Countywide Congestion Relief Plan (CRP), reauthorized through June 2015, was developed to address the roadway system deficiencies (or violations of LOS Standards) on a countywide basis.
 The CRP relieves individual jurisdictions from the need to develop individual deficiency plans to mitigate (or reduce) existing congestion on specific locations.
-Elements contained in the CRP includes provisions for Countywide programs such as local shuttle service, transit pass subsidies and expansion of transit use, Intelligent Transportation System (ITS), Ramp Metering, and the El Camino Real Incentive Program.
+Elements contained in the enhanced CRP includes revised provisions for Countywide programs such as Employer-based shuttle program and local transportation services, Travel Demand Management, Countywide Intelligent Transportation System (ITS) program and traffic operational improvement strategies, Ramp Metering, and other programs Linking Transportation and Land Use.
 (Chapter 7)

-The seven-year Capital Improvement Program (CIP) consists of projects programmed in the updated 2008 State Transportation Improvement Program (STIP).
-The current 2008 STIP project list can be found in Chapter 8, Table 8-1.
+The seven-year Capital Improvement Program (CIP) consists of projects programmed in the updated 2012 State Transportation Improvement Program (STIP) in Chapter 8, Table 8-1.